 The BSN program prepares students to meet the current and future health needs of society through a comprehensive academic foundation in the sciences and humanities.
 A minimum of four years of full-time study is necessary, with course work emphasizing health promotion, disease prevention, health restoration, and maintenance.
-For students who wish to combine general education with professional course work, or who plan to go on to graduate studies, this is the program of choice.

 Curriculum and career preparation